 AWS inter-region latency map from www.cloudping.co

 Our engineering team had already created a worldwide AWS latency map, as a companion to our network performance optimization solution.
 The AWS latency map shows the latency from three AWS regions to all 600,000 internet prefixes.
-These regions include AWS Frankfurt, Ireland, and North Virginia.
+These regions include Amazon Web Services Frankfurt, Ireland, and North Virginia.

 The AWS latency map is generated by continuously pinging all 600,000 internet prefixes, over both the default AWS internet gateway and the ISP partners of Datapath.io.
 This RTT information is then aggregated into a worldwide AWS latency map.

 However, the story doesn’t end with the latency map.
 Once we have the ping or RTT data for all 600,000 prefixes we then go ahead and plug these into our optimization algorithms.
 These optimization algorithms are based on BGP and can dynamically re-route internet traffic over the best performing uplink or ISP.

 Back to the AWS inter-region latency map.
 It gave us the perfect baseline to measure the performance of our Inter Region Connect (IRC) solution as compared to the default performance/ latency between different AWS regions.
 You see, besides reliability and bandwidth heavy connections, one of the reasons for developing the IRC was to provide web services a way to create low latency connections between VPCs in different AWS regions.

 Any web service that needs to optimize the delivery of real-time content and analytics between different VPCs in AWS regions, requires an optimized connection between AWS regions.
 Companies that work in the Adtech, SaaS, and video streaming space with resources distributed over several AWS regions are especially in need of such a solution.